 Tests and procedures used to diagnose stomach polyps include:

-- Endoscopy, to view the inside of your stomach
+- Endoscopy, to view the inside of your stomach with a scope

 Treatment depends on the type of stomach polyps you have: